 Organizations that show conformity with the requirements of ISO/IEC 27001:2022 will be issued a certificate with the new version of the standard.

-However, it is important to know that to confirm the transition, during a surveillance audit or a separate audit, a minimum of half (0.5) of an audit day shall be included.
+However, it is important to know that to confirm the transition, during a surveillance audit or a separate audit, a minimum of one (1) audit day shall be included.
+When the transition audit is conducted in conjunction with the recertification audit a minimum of half (0.5) audit day shall be included.

 1 requirement for MSECB Auditors